labor-digital/docker-base-images/README.md

 ### Legacy Versions
 All packages starting from PHP >= 7.2 and NODE >= 10 have a different shell file setup than the older images.
-To provide a smooth transition for existing projects, the PHP images for versions 7.2 and 7.3, as well as the upcoming PHP 7.4, will have an additional "-legacy" variant that still has the same .sh file setup. **PHP >= 7.5 will NO LONGER get those legacy versions, so update your scripts to match before migrating**
+To provide a smooth transition for existing projects, the PHP images for versions 7.2 and 7.3, will have an additional "-legacy" variant that still has the same .sh file setup. **PHP >= 7.4 will NO LONGER get those legacy versions, so update your scripts to match before migrating**

 ## Environment Variables